Tracer-Cloud/nextflow-test-pipelines/README.md

 ## Mission

-> "_The goal of Tracer's Rust agent is to equip scientists and engineers with DevOps intelligence to efficiently harness massive computational power for humanity's most critical challenges._"
+> "_The goal of Tracer's Rust client is to equip scientists and engineers with DevOps intelligence to efficiently harness massive computational power for humanity's most critical challenges._"

 ---